Do you speak the fashion lingo?

 Haute Couture

-Haute Couture is a division of the fashion industry organized by the trade association named the Fédération de la Haute Couture (formerly the Chambre Syndicale de la Couture).
-In Haute Couture, High fashion Houses produce two collections a year and then make customized versions of the designs in the collection for individual clients according to their specific measurements.
+Haute Couture is a division of the fashion industry organized by the trade association named the Fédération de la Haute Couture.
+It was formerly the Chambre Syndicale de la Couture.
+In Haute Couture, High fashion Houses produce two collections a year.
+Then, they make customized versions of the designs in the collection for individual clients according to their specific measurements.
 Haute Couture collections are the most prestigious and luxurious that exist in the fashion industry.
 The materials are precious, everything is studied in detail.
 And it takes about 200-500 hours or even more to create one of these custom-made garments.

 Cruise Collection